JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 **Negative polarity**: This mode can be toggled in the control area or by entering I. When this mode is activate the node uses negative feedback instead of positive feedback.

 **Allpass mode**: Not to be confused with the allpass reverb node, an allpass feedback delay uses an allpass structure rather than a normal feedback delay structure.
-The allpass structure includes a feedforward chain (see Figure X).
+The allpass structure includes a feedforward chain (see Figure 4).

 ### A little more on feedback types
 Feedbacks are an efficient way of spreading out sound over time, by modifying a single pulse, into a sequence of pulses.
-To understand this, consider what happens if a spike enters the three feedback structures we've seen so far (see Figure X).
+To understand this, consider what happens if a spike enters the three feedback structures we've seen so far (see Figure 7).
 What we see for all three is that they spread the audio over time.
 A single pulse, is turned into a pulse with multiple echos (optionally changing sign/polarity along the way).

 <center><img src="impulses.png"></center>
 <i>Figure 7: Result of the three feedback structures to a single sample audio 'impulse'. </i>

 If the delay time is short, such a feedback is often interpreted as the sound being more diffuse in nature.
 As such, feedback structures are likely candidates for reverberation algorithms.

 Let's consider the frequency domain for a moment.
 If we look at the response of such feedback loops to white noise with a flat spectrum, we start seeing different responses for each of these delay set ups.
-When feedback delay times get short and feedback gains high, distinct comb filtering effects start to appear (see Figure 5).
+When feedback delay times get short and feedback gains high, distinct comb filtering effects start to appear (see Figure 8).
 For positive feedback, these appear at multiples of the inverse of the delay time (i.e. for 10 milliseconds of delay, emphasis occurs at 100 Hz, 200 Hz, etc).
 For negative feedback, the pattern changes, and the initial emphasis occurs at half the fundamental and then at 3x, 5x, 7x this frequency, producing odd harmonics.
 As such, negative feedback in this setup leads to odd harmonics being emphasized.

 <center><img src="feedbackCombs.png"></center>
 <i>Figure 8: Frequency spectrum for short feedback times. </i>